TikaelSol/PF2e-Animal-Companions/README.md

 into the install module dialog on the Foundry Add-on Module tab.

-Once enabled in a world it will add 4 compendiums:
+Once enabled in a world it will add 5 compendiums:
 - The first contains all the animal companions released as of March 2021 statted up as ancestries to enable Foundry automation, as well as an Animal Companion class.
 Just drag the correct ones to the PC sheet you are using for your Animal Companion.
 - The second contains feats to automate the Mature, Nimble, Indomitable, Savage, and Specialized bonuses.
 Drag these feats to the animal companion sheet when your PC takes the associated feat.
 - The third compendium contains actions for the Advanced Maneuvers.
 These are not automatically added to the sheet and must be added when your companion gains access.
+- The fourth contains support actions for your animal companion.
+These are not automatically added since some may make more sense on the PC.
 - The last contains the ancestry features linked to by the Ancestries.
 You should not need to drag these to the sheet, they should automatically be added by the ancestries.

 The name of the Animal Companion class and the ancestry can be edited once dragged to your sheet.